 Uses of Predictive Analysis

 Predictive analysis uses data, machine learning and statistical algorithms to determine future outcomes based on historical data.
-This is being increasingly employed by companies in functions such as risk assessment, operations improvement, fraud detection, optimizing marketing campaigns etc. It is through predictive analysis that validity is added to theoretical marketing models to approve or disprove particular marketing campaigns.
+This is being increasingly employed by companies in functions such as risk assessment, operations improvement, fraud detection, etc. It is through predictive analysis that validity is added to theoretical marketing models to approve or disprove particular marketing campaigns.

 An example of the apt usage of predictive analysis is PayPal’s collaboration with Rapidminer (a predictive analytics service provider) to find out the intentions of top-tier customers and monitor their complaints.

 Apart from the broad usages mentioned above, data is being used in a plethora of different ways to maximum advantage by innovative companies.
 A catchphrase for companies to remember being- If you aren’t data informed you are liable to repeat your mistakes.
 It is data and actionable analytics that companies can make faster, better-informed, and more accurate business decisions in real-time.